-Asbestos is a group of naturally occurring minerals that are mined from the earth and have been widely used in the building construction industry.
+Asbestos is a group of naturally occurring minerals.
+These are mined from the earth and have been widely used in the building construction industry.

-Exposure to these airborne fibers has been shown to have unique health effects on people and, as a result, asbestos containing materials are regulated by the Texas Department of State Health Services in the Texas Asbestos Health Protection Rules.
-The State Regulations apply to the inside space of a commercial building used or to be used for purposes that provide for public access.
+Exposure to these airborne fibers has been shown to have unique health effects on people.
+As a result, asbestos containing materials are regulated by the Texas Department of State Health Services in the Texas Asbestos Health Protection Rules.
+The State Regulations apply to the inside space of a commercial building or used for purposes that provide public access.